turikhay/MapModCompanion/README.md

   </a>
 </p>

-**With this plugin your minimap will never be confused which world you're in.** Useful when you have a network of three or more different servers.
+**With this plugin your minimap will never be confused which world you're in.**

+Companion plugin for
+[Xaero's Minimap](https://www.curseforge.com/minecraft/mc-mods/xaeros-minimap)
-Unofficial BungeeCord, Velocity and Spigot (Paper) companion plugin for [Xaero's Minimap](https://www.curseforge.com/minecraft/mc-mods/xaeros-minimap) (and their [World Map](https://www.curseforge.com/minecraft/mc-mods/xaeros-world-map)), [JourneyMap](https://www.curseforge.com/minecraft/mc-mods/journeymap) and VoxelMap (both [old](https://www.curseforge.com/minecraft/mc-mods/voxelmap) and [updated](https://modrinth.com/mod/voxelmap-updated)).
+(and their [World Map](https://www.curseforge.com/minecraft/mc-mods/xaeros-world-map)), [JourneyMap](https://www.curseforge.com/minecraft/mc-mods/journeymap) and

-This plugin fixes Multi-world detection in multiplayer by simulating mod presence on the server side.
+VoxelMap (both [old](https://www.curseforge.com/minecraft/mc-mods/voxelmap) and [updated](https://modrinth.com/mod/voxelmap-updated)).
+Provides a way for these mods to identify worlds on BungeeCord/Velocity servers.

 It's recommended to install this plugin on a fresh server, otherwise **existing map data** (waypoints, map cache, etc.) **may no longer be visible to some players**.
 Fortunately,